Want to read this article later?

 Law fairs take place at most universities across the country in the autumn term, so look out for posters and careers service emails to find out about yours.
 When it arrives at your university, the law fair will commandeer a large space like a sports hall or conference centre.
 Firms will bring large exhibition stands to grab your attention and quirky (or not so quirky) freebies to seduce you.
 At law fairs, everyone's a winner: you get to chat to recruiters and lawyers to find out what they really want in candidates and they get to take an initial look at you, all within a relatively informal environment.

 Here are a few quick tips to maximise your chances of having a successful fair:

 - Do your research beforehand into the firms that will be attending and write a hit list of the ones you'd like to talk to.

 Speak confidently to the people on the stand (recruiters and lawyers) and ask interesting questions about their firm – avoid obvious questions which you could simply answer by reading the firm’s brochure or website.
 The recruiter is likely to remember you if seem like a good candidate.

-For more detailed info and advice on how to network successfully at a law fair, see our feature "Law fairs: network with solicitors and barristers, and learn about training contracts and pupillages".
+For more detailed info and advice on how to get the best from a law fair, see our feature "Law fairs: everything you need to know".
 But if you'd just like some ideas of what you can speak to firms about, try preparing some questions on the:

 - size of trainee intake and culture of the firm;